waok8s/wao-scheduler/README.md

 ## Overview

-WAO Scheduler schedules pods with features focused on minimizing power consumption.
+WAO Scheduler schedules pods with the WAO algorithm, which aims to minimize power consumption while keeping latency low, and optionally spread pods across nodes to keep availability high.
 This is done by the following scheduler plugins:

-- `MinimizePower`: Score nodes based on expected power consumption.
+- `MinimizePower`: Score nodes based on predicted **power consumption** and **response time**.
 - `PodSpread`: Keep availability high by spreading pods across nodes, works together with MinimizePower.

 ## Getting Started